TeeheeTypes/TeeheeTypes.github.io/about.md

 14. Bolsa Supply Midway60 in Iron Grey
 15. Aeboards Constellation in Navy
 16. KLC Dolice in Dark Green
+17. Baion Bias in Black
+18. Hiney TKL One in Polycarbonate

 ### Contact me